 - Copy Number Variant (CNV) Module provides exhaustive detail on all CNVs reported in individuals with autism.

 - Gene Scoring Module offers critical evaluation of the strength of the evidence for each gene’s association with autism.
-These gene scores are increasingly being used in the published literature1-4.
+These gene scores are increasingly being used in the published literature1-9.
+At least 40 high-ranking candidate risk genes (see Table 1) have so far been identified.

 1. Wang T. et al. Hum.
 Mol.
 Genet.
 21, 5500-5510 (2012) PubMed